soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

    But first let's meet another operator that will make our code more concise.

 One very cool thing about `newtype` is that wrapping and extracting expressions doesn't actually have a performance cost!
-The compiler knows to remove any wrapping and extraction of the `newtype` constructor and use the underlying type.
+The compiler knows how to remove any wrapping and extraction of the `newtype` constructor and use the underlying type.

 The new type and the constructor we defined are only there to help us *distinguish* between